 Yellowstone National Park

 Lewis River near the south entrance to Yellowstone National Park

-Vertical cliff cut through Rhyolite by the Lewis River near the south entrance to Yellowstone National Park
+Vertical cliff cut through Rhyolite by the Lewis River near south entrance to Yellowstone National Park

+Yellowstone National Park